omer-sade/Assembly-compiler/maman-14/maman_14_files/README.md

 A quick intro is found below.

-Summary: The code gets 1 or more input files written in assembley, and translate them into binary.
+Summary: The code gets 1 or more input files written in assembly, and translate them into binary.

 How to use: after typing 'make' in the terminal, run the command ./app (filename1) (filename2) ...